bblfsh/scala-client/README.md

 Changing the JDK directory to the one right for your system.

+For more developer documentation please check our [CONTRIBUTING](./CONTRIBUTING.md) guideline.

 #### Apache Maven

 The `bblfsh-client` package is available thorugh [Maven